- Understanding the Role of Machine Learning in Manufacturing

 Mass Customization

-Machine learning enables manufacturers to offer personalized products at scale.
+Machine learning in manufacturing enables the business leaders to offer personalized products at scale.
 By analyzing extensive customer data and preferences, ML algorithms tailor production processes to meet individual specifications while maintaining operational efficiency.
 This capability enhances customer satisfaction by providing bespoke solutions and optimizes production workflows.

 Real World Example: Adidas uses AI and ML to manage its “Speedfactory” operations, allowing it to produce custom footwear in days rather than weeks.
 This approach has led to a significant increase in customer satisfaction due to the personalized fit and design.